 So you have to find the sweet spot in the middle.
-I know many successful dropshippers who prefer going for products with a price range from 100 to 200 USD.
-Others go for something like 50 to 150 USD.
+I know many successful dropshippers who prefer going for products with a price range from $100 to $200.
+Others go for something like $50 to $150.

 This also depends on the market you are selling your products.
-While a 50 USD product might not be too expensive in Australia, it will be a lot of money in India.
+While a $50 product might not be too expensive in Australia, it will be a lot of money in India.

 You should play around a bit and see what works best for you.
-Find out at what price do you have a good conversion rate, cover all your costs and make enough profit.
-I would suggest you to start with a profit margin of 25% to 50% per article.
+Find out at what price you have a good conversion rate, cover all your costs, and make enough profit.
+I would suggest you start with a profit margin of 25% to 50% per article.
 That should make enough to re-invest and shouldn’t make it too hard to sell the product.

-Another approach would be to say that you want to make at least 10 USD profit per article.
-So if you source a phone case for 5 USD, try to sell it at 15 USD.
+Another approach would be to say that you want to make at least $10 profit per article.
+So if you source a phone case for $5, try to sell it at $15.
 That way you can be sure all of your costs are covered.

-While clearly those numbers are flexible, you can see that high-end products, for example TV-screens or motorbikes, might not be the best choices for dropshipping.
+While clearly, those numbers are flexible, you can see those high-end products, for example, TV screens or motorbikes, might not be the best choices for dropshipping.

 Since we just had the two examples of big products: Please do yourself a favor and make sure that your future products are fairly easy to ship.

 Consider the size and weight of your products when narrowing down your list.
-If they are hard to pack and expensive to ship, you customers won’t be too happy about paying extra or that.
+If they are hard to pack and expensive to ship, your customers won’t be too happy about paying extra for that.
 Customers love free deliveries.
 And they usually want their order fast.